 Many employers will bring me onsite to conduct monthly health education workshop sessions and then book me for a block of individual health coaching sessions for employees.
 I have also been doing this virtually for the past year with success.
 Employees love it: it uses their time wisely and is an effective, practical way to learn and immediately take wellness principles and put them into action.
 Employers see the value to their wellness program by providing an affordable, ongoing wellness event for their workforce.

 We form healthy and unhealthy habits the same way: by repeating individual actions that then become a pattern.
 Perhaps a health coach is right for you on your journey to better health.

 You have a surprising amount of control in preventing and managing chronic disease.
-Chronic disease is defined as a health condition lasting a year or longer, required ongoing medical attention and limit the activities of your daily life.
+Chronic disease is defined as a health condition lasting a year or longer, requires ongoing medical attention and limits the activities of your daily life.
 In other words, no fun.
 Be fueled by this one statistic: 80 percent of adults have at least one chronic disease and 68 percent have at least two or more.

 To age well and maximize the years ahead, consider adopting a ‘small steps’ mindset to preventing and managing chronic disease: take on just one ‘habit of health’ at a time until it is integrated into your daily life.
 I have confidence you will find it easily blended into your daily routine.
 Let’s give it a try!